yahoo/proxy-verifier/README.md

 1. The absence of a field with the specified name.
 1. The presence of a field with the specified name.
-1. Both the presence of a field with the specified name and value (matched cases sensitively).
+1. Both the presence of a field with the specified name and value (matched case sensitively).
+1. The presence of a field with the specified name with a value containing the specified value (matched case sensitively).
+1. The presence of a field with the specified name with a value prefixed with the specified value (matched case sensitively).
+1. The presence of a field with the specified name with a value suffixed with the specified value (matched case sensitively).

 Thus the following JSON field specification requests no field verification: